xLightsSequencer/xLights/README.txt

    -- enh (keith)  Add waveform colours to the colour manager -- enh (keith)  Add a screen mapper playlist item ... in theory this lets you do real time video on an element ... amongst other things.
 2018.4 Jan 30, 2018
-   -- bug (Billy)  Fixed xScheduleWeb to display proper version number -- bug (dkulp)  Fix convert to effects not recognizing down ramps that hit the last frame -- bug (dkulp)  Fix problems with LOR v4 lcb only outputting 100% effect values -- bug (dkulp)  Convert To Effects only working for first node in model
+   -- bug (will)  Fixed xScheduleWeb to display proper version number -- bug (dkulp)  Fix convert to effects not recognizing down ramps that hit the last frame -- bug (dkulp)  Fix problems with LOR v4 lcb only outputting 100% effect values -- bug (dkulp)  Convert To Effects only working for first node in model